menu

 Pattison is a tiny town located in the state of Mississippi.
 With a population of 176 people and just one neighborhood, Pattison is the 268th largest community in Mississippi.

-When you are in Pattison, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Pattison’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Pattison is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pattison is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Pattison who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Pattison is worth considering.